Key Takeaways

 Corneal Ulcers

-A scratch on the eye's surface can develop into something called a corneal ulcer.
+A scratch on the eye's surface can develop into a corneal ulcer.
 Hay, dust, fur, or tussles with cage mates can all cause these injuries.
-You'll probably see squinting, keeping the eye shut, pawing at the area, or face rubbing on the ground.
+You'll probably notice squinting, keeping the eye shut, pawing at the area, or face rubbing on the ground.

 Eye Infections